GSE Engineering: Challenges in Service Equipment Development

 There are endless ways this can be accomplished whether it is optimizing a design or picking components and materials that will be better suited for the job.

-GSE for airports is just one example of an industry that is dependent on dozens of pieces of support equipment to function.
+GSE engineering for airports is just one example of an industry that is dependent on dozens of pieces of support equipment to function.
 Other examples of industries with lots of support equipment include farm equipment, locomotive applications, freight loading and unloading, and even warehouse automation.